Girl with a Pearl Earring: Painting technique

-The painting was investigated by the scientists of the Netherlands Institute for Cultural Heritage and FOM Institute for Atomic and Molecular Physics (AMOLF) Amsterdam.
+The painting has been studied by the scientists of the Netherlands Institute for Cultural Heritage and the FOM Institute for Atomic and Molecular Physics (AMOLF) Amsterdam.

-The ground is dense and yellowish in colour and is composed of chalk, lead white, ochre and very little black.
+The ground is dense and yellowish in colour and is composed of chalk, lead white, ochre, and very little black.
 The dark background of the painting contains bone black, weld (luteolin, Reseda luteola), chalk, small amounts of red ochre, and indigo.
-The face and draperies were painted mainly using ochres, natural ultramarine, bone black, charcoal black and lead white.
+The face and draperies were painted mainly using ochres, natural ultramarine, bone black, charcoal black, and lead white.

-In February-March 2018 an international team of art experts spent two weeks studying the painting in a specially constructed glass workshop in the museum, open to observation by the public.
-The non-invasive research project included removing the work from its frame for study with microscopes, X-ray equipment and a special scanner to learn more about the methods and materials used by Vermeer.
-The project, with the name The Girl in the Spotlight, was headed by Abbie Vandivere, conservator at the Mauritshuis, and results were published by the Mauritshuis.
-A blog by Vandivere reveals many details of the project.
+In February–March 2018, an international team of art experts spent two weeks studying the painting in a specially constructed glass workshop in the museum, open to observation by the public.
+The non-invasive research project involved the removal of the work from its frame for study with microscopes, and the use of X-ray and other scanning equipment to better understand the methods and materials used by Vermeer.
+The project, named The Girl in the Spotlight, was headed by Abbie Vandivere, conservator at the Mauritshuis.
+Results were published by the Mauritshuis.
+A blog by Vandivere discusses the project at greater length.

 Results included the presence of delicate eyelashes, a green curtain behind the head, changes made, and details of the pigments used and where they came from.
-The lack of eyebrows and featureless background had led to speculation that Vermeer was painting an idealised or abstract face; the later discoveries showed that he was painting a real person in a real space.
-The pearl has been described as an illusion due to having "no contour and also no hook to hang it from the girl’s ear".
+The absence of eyebrows and the featureless background had led to speculation that Vermeer was painting an idealised or abstract face; the later discoveries showed that he was painting a real person in a real space.
+The pearl has been described as an illusion due to having "no contour and also no hook to hang it from the girl's ear".